 I just got back from Waco, Texas where we wrapped up the first-ever Empowering Creativity Retreat!
 This 4-day workshop is only available to members of The Turquoise Iris’s Creative Connection membership group on Facebook and, being the first one, my only goal was to make sure that nothing went wrong.
 Not only did nothing go wrong, it was one of the most wonderful experiences I have ever had!
 (And I’m not saying that because we got a chance to visit Magnolia, promise!)
+We even talked about mindset shifts!

 This event turned out to be more important than I ever imagined.